bensonalec/JohnsHopkinsCovid19API/README.md

 # Johns Hopkins Covid 19 API

+## NOTE
+This tool is no longer functional, unfortunately the format of stored data has changed and this no longer works.
+I'm not sure if I'll have time to update it to the new form.

 Using the data from the Repository located at: https://github.com/CSSEGISandData/COVID-19
 All stats returned are as up to date as the CSV in the repository is, on each request it returns the freshly updated response
 ## Goal